BLESSED BE YOUR DOG: Rescue Dogs, Adoption & Soul Connection – Book Review

 “Walking through life with a beloved dog brings with it an abundance of experiences and memories to treasure.
 BLESSED TO BE YOUR DOG is an easy to use, and charming, way to reflect upon and capture those memories.
 This book is a lovely companion to your special relationship with your dog.”
 Lauren McCall — founder, Lauren McCall Animal Communication Academy

 A great, great read.
 Recommended!
-An example of why we’ll all be celebrating National Rescue Dog Day 2021 this May 20.
+An example of why we’ll all be celebrating National Rescue Dog Day again and again!

 “Live Free, Mon Ami!”
 SEE: The Life & Works of Brian Alan Burhoe